 Price: 30,000 VND

-Luu Gia Café is a small store nestled in the corner of a small street in Phu Nhuan District, but it is incredibly crowded with many people coming here to enjoy egg coffee.
+Luu Gia Café is a small store on the corner of a small street in Phu Nhuan District.
 This place is well-known as the first coffee shop in Saigon to serve egg coffee.

 There are two floors with a classic street-style design with small wooden furniture.
 This style would make Hanoi customers reminisce about the ancient capital’s old days.